fenixkz/rl_journey/Lesson-4/theory.md

 ## Policy Gradient

 As you probably remember, to optimize something, we usually define an objective function.
 In deep learning for supervised tasks, this is often a loss function that we aim to minimize.
-In Policy Optimization, our objective is the expected total reward, which we want to maximize.
+In policy optimization, like we already seen before, our objective is the expected total reward, which we want to maximize.

 ### Objective Function

 Our goal is to find the parameters $\theta$ of a policy $\pi_\theta(a|s)$ that maximize the expected total discounted reward.
 Let:

 - $\pi_\theta(a|s)$ is an agent's policy parametrized by $\theta$, i.e. a neural network
-- $\tau$ be a trajectory (or episode): $\tau = (s_0, a_0, r_1, s_1, a_1, r_2, \dots, s_{T-1}, a_{T-1}, r_T)$.
+- $\tau$ be a trajectory: $\tau = (s_0, a_0, r_1, s_1, a_1, r_2, \dots, s_{T-1}, a_{T-1}, r_T)$.
 This is simply a sequence of steps of the agent in an environment.
 - $R(\tau) = \sum_{t=0}^{T-1} \gamma^t r_{t+1}$ be the total discounted reward for the trajectory $\tau$.
 - $p(\tau; \theta)$ be the probability of observing trajectory $\tau$ when following the policy $\pi_\theta$.